Hao-Tong/Flux_Plasticity/README.md

 ## 2. Installation Guide

-All installation guide present below is only for Linux OS.
+All installation guide present below is only for Linux/mac OS.
 For Windows OS, it might be slightly different.

 2.1 R language
 R language can be installed automatically under Linux OS using the demand below: